 A variety of standard DNS-based security features (such as Sender Policy Framework or SPF) rely upon being able to validate sender domains and IP addresses.

 IP allow or block entries

-Similar to IP reputation and throttling issues, if you’re relaying all your mail through another host or service, that egress point is the only IP address seen.
+Similar to IP reputation and throttling issues, if you’re relaying all your mail through another host or service (either on-premises or third-party), that egress point is the only IP address seen.
 If you’ve configured connecting filtering rules, they won’t work.

 Some spam filter rules that look for specific IP ranges or PTR records

 This may seem a bit like a dead horse, but obviously, anything that relies on IP filtering (such as known-spam sender IP addresses) also will not work.